Freaknik: The Musical: Voice cast

 Additional voices are provided by: Slink Johnson, Heather Lawless, Jason Van Veen, and Jason Walden.

 Production

-Freaknik: The Musical originally evolved from a failed pilot entitled That Crook'd 'Sipp which was created by Mike Weiss, Jacob Escobedo, and Nick Weidenfeld, as well starring David Banner.
-The pilot premiered on television on May 13, 2007.
-Originally, the pilot was to receive six additional episodes scheduled to air sometime after 2007, but the episodes never surfaced and the show's status remained up in the air until mid-2009 when the series was scrapped for good in order to create this special.
-Characters including Big Uzi, Suzy and Virgil all appeared in That Crook'd Sipp.
+Freaknik: The Musical originally evolved from a failed pilot entitled That Crook'd 'Sipp, created by Mike Weiss, Jacob Escobedo, and Nick Weidenfeld, as well starring David Banner.
+The pilot premiered on television in May 2007.
+Originally, the pilot was to receive six additional episodes scheduled to air sometime after 2007.
+The episodes never surfaced and the show's status remained up in the air until mid-2009 when the series was scrapped for good in order to create this special.
+Characters Big Uzi and Virgil all appeared in That Crook'd Sipp, while the model for character Caledonla Beauxregard was reused for the model of the character Suzy in Freaknik: The Musical.
+The fictional Sweet Tea Florida, which was the Sweet Tea Mob's hometown, was originally set in Mississippi in That Crook'd Sipp.

 Reception

 In its original American broadcast on March 7, 2010, Freaknik: The Musical was watched by 797,000 viewers 18-34, making it the second most watched Adult Swim program of that night, behind a rerun of Family Guy.

 IGN gave this episode a 6.1 out of 10, which is considered "Passable", and received comments both positive and negative.